tlake/static-site/src/content/dnd/characters/gimble-the-diviner.md

 Gimble is friends with [Oneshoe](/dnd/characters/oneshoe).
 He admires her cunning and intelligence.

-During the reconstruction of Tresandor Manor, the two gnomes enjoyed collaborating on the construction of a seven-foot-tall clockwork dragon.
+During the reconstruction of [Tresendar Manor](/dnd/locations/tresendar-manor), the two gnomes enjoyed collaborating on the construction of a seven-foot-tall clockwork dragon.

 After OneShoe had some difficulty during a fight with a witch, Gimble gave his *Necklace of Fireballs and Force* to OneShoe so that she would have more tools in future fights.

-When Gimble sent a letter to the party in Phlegethos, he counted on Oneshoe's intellect to handle future coded messages.
+When Gimble sent a letter to the party in [Phlegethos](/dnd/locations/phlegethos), he counted on Oneshoe's intellect to handle future coded messages.

 #### Rinn'thalas